 Your assessment can take between 4 to 8 weeks to become available.
-This timeline can and will vary depending on many factors, including: whether you submitted adequately-detailed course outlines for all academic courses; do we have your final, official transcripts or just interim ones; the distribution of your previously completed courses; the time of year (June-August is our peak period); etc.
+This timeline can and will vary depending on many factors, including whether you submitted adequately-detailed course outlines for all academic courses; do we have your final, official transcripts or just interim ones; the distribution of your previously completed courses; the time of year (May through August is our peak period); etc.

 The Transfer Credit Team collects and organizes your documentation (transcripts, course outlines, syllabus, etc.).
 We determine transfer credit eligibility by performing a preliminary assessment of your documentation.
 Once you have submitted detailed course outlines for review, we will forward these to our Subject Matter Experts (SME) within the various academic departments at U of T Mississauga.
 These SME's then determine whether the course covered content that is sufficient for specified or unspecified credits within their respective departments.

 If you wish to have a credit re-evaluated, you must submit your request for an appeal via email.
 In your appeal request, you must list the specific course(s) you would like reassessed and your rationale for wanting the course(s) reassessed.

 You must also support your appeal by submitting additional information that U of T Mississauga did not have when the original assessment was made.
 Submission of the same outline or syllabus will not suffice to process an appeal request - we cannot ask a department to reassess a course using the same information they used to make their initial assessment.

 Transfer credit appeals are generally considered/processed in September once the bulk of transfer credit assessments for newly-admitted students have been completed.